CarlosAMolina/cmoli.es/src/projects/aws-s3-diff/aws-s3-diff.md

 The program detects that the `s3://pets/dogs` is duplicated for the release account and will raise an exception.

-You need to run the program twice two create different result folders, first run this configuration:
+You need to run the program twice to create different result folders, first run this configuration:

 ```bash
 pro,relase